lengfeld/subpatch/docs/index.md

-# subpatch - subprojects done right!
+# subpatch: fearless multi-repository management - stay relaxed!

 Welcome to the website of subpatch.
-The tool that does subprojects right!
+The tool that does multi-repository management right.
+Don't worry, stay relaxed!

 Currently this project is just an idea.
 No code yet.
 But the general concept is already proven and works!